Facing the blitz: A college athlete’s coming out story

 He came out to some guys on the football team he became really close to.
 He also came out to his roommates, one an atheist, one a Catholic, who both said it didn’t matter.

 But things started to tank again.
 It started to feel like a repetition of high school senior year when he was outed.
 Someone who shouldn’t have known found out.
-Then everyone on his floor knew Moon was gay.
+Then everyone on his floor in Kresge Hall knew Moon was gay.

 Someone had allegedly written on a whiteboard outside his room, “Go to hell, fag.”